awkena/qrlabelr/README.md

     loading animations to a 'shiny' output while it is recalculating

 -   ['shinyjs'](https://deanattali.com/shinyjs/): Easily improve the user
-    experience of your Shiny apps in seconds
+    experience of your 'shiny' apps in seconds

--   ['shinyBS'](https://CRAN.R-project.org/package=shinyBS): Twitter Bootstrap           Components for Shiny
+-   ['shinyBS'](https://CRAN.R-project.org/package=shinyBS): Twitter Bootstrap           Components for 'shiny'

 -   ['shinyWidgets'](https://github.com/dreamRs/shinyWidgets): Collection
-    of custom input controls and user interface components for 'Shiny' applications
+    of custom input controls and user interface components for ''shiny'' applications

 -   ['uuid'](https://CRAN.R-project.org/package=uuid): Tools for Generating and       Handling of UUIDs